Understanding Ritual: What It Truly Means

 Rituals are medicine for the modern world.

-Rituals give us structure: They are the invisible scaffolding that holds us through transition.
-It gives us something steady to root into when everything else feels in wobbly.
+Rituals give us structure: They are the invisible scaffolding that holds us through transitions.
+They give us something steady to root into when everything else feels wobbly.

-Ritual is a language: we use to communicate with our higher selves, higher power, and spiritual allies.
-A form of communion where words aren't required.
+Ritual is a language: We use it to communicate with our higher selves, higher power, and spiritual allies.
+It’s a form of communion where words aren't required.

 Ritual helps us remember: When we create ritual, we move out of our heads and into our bodies.
 We drop into a space where intuition lives and guidance whispers.
 It’s less about performing and more about remembering who we are and what matters.

-Rituals bring us into alignment: Rituals help us mark turning points and align with nature.
+Rituals bring us into alignment: They help us mark turning points and align with nature.
 They give us a point in time to pause and reflect: What am I shedding?
 What’s taking shape?
 What phase am I in?
-Whether its a new season, a new moon, a birthday, a breakup, or a big decision, they help us cross thresholds with intention.
+Whether it's a new season, a new moon, a birthday, a breakup, or a big decision, they help us cross thresholds with intention.

 Where to Start?